Explore Visit Apply Donate

 Program Description

-If you are a certified surgical technologist and have at least 3 years experience and want to explore career options in the field, the Surgical First Assist program is just right for you.
+If you are a Certified Surgical Technologist and have at least two years experience and want to explore career options in the field, the Surgical First Assist program is right for you.
 You must hold a current NBSTSA certification in Surgical Technology in order to enroll.
-Your role on the surgical team is to carry out a safe operation with optimal results for the patient.
+Your role on the surgical team is to help the surgeon carry out a safe operation with optimal results for the patient.

-The program is online with five afternoons of lab the first week of Spring Semester.
-You are required to travel to the Lincoln campus to complete the lab portion.
-While you will be taking your classes online, you will be required to have the midterm and final exams proctored.
+The program is online with five afternoons of required in-person lab the first week of Spring Semester.
+Clinicals will be completed at a pre-approved clinical site in your area to achieve a specific number of completed surgical procedures requirement.
 At the end of the program, you will earn a Certificate in Surgical First Assist, and sit for your national certification exam before graduation.

-Our Surgical First Assist program expands career opportunities for certified surgical technologists.
-The Surgical First Assistant is a highly skilled professional, trained and educated to function as a valuable and integral part of the surgical team.
+Our Surgical First Assist program expands career opportunities for a Certified Surgical Technologists.
+The Surgical First Assistant is a highly skilled professional, trained and educated to function as an essential part of the surgical team.
 You will be a successful Surgical First Assistant if you:

 • possess the ability to multitask efficiently